oliveiracle/secondproject-the-word-of-god/README.md

 #### Step 1: The Home Page

 The main goal of the home page is to welcome the user in a calm and focused environment, immediately presenting the central purpose of the site.
+The layout is intentionally simple and centered around four key interactions.

 ![Wireframe - Home Page Desktop](assets/images/documentation/wireframes-desktop/wireframe1.png)

-The layout is intentionally simple and centered around three key interactions:

-1.  **Main Call-to-Action (CTA):** The user's journey is initiated by a single, clear call-to-action ("How are you feeling today?").
+1. Main Call-to-Action (CTA): The user's journey is initiated by a single, clear call-to-action ("How are you feeling today?").
 This is the primary path.

-2.  **Secondary Navigation:** Essential but non-critical options ("Today's Prayer" and "Prayer Request") are placed at the corners to be accessible but not distracting.
+2. Secondary Navigation: Essential but non-critical options ("Today's Prayer" and "Prayer Request") are placed at the corners to be accessible but not distracting.

-3.  **Alternative Path:** A secondary, less prominent link ("Or get a random verse") offers a direct alternative for users who don't wish to follow the main flow.
+3. Alternative Path: A secondary, less prominent link ("Or get a random verse") offers a direct alternative for users who don't wish to follow the main flow.

+4. Fixed Share Component: A fixed footer remains visible at the bottom of the screen.
+It contains social media share buttons, providing a constant but unobtrusive encouragement for users to share the site with others.

-This initial screen is designed to be a peaceful entry point, leading the user seamlessly to the next step: selecting their feeling to receive a tailored verse.
+This initial screen is designed to be a peaceful entry point, leading the user seamlessly to the next step while also facilitating the site's organic growth through sharing.

 #### Step 2: Feelings Selection Screen